vonguyenthaonhi/finance_projet_sentiment_analyse/README.md

 - 📊 Charts and analysis → Visualisations of cross-correlations and VaR (Historical vs Adjusted).
 - 📄 Results files → Data and calculations of risk and sentiment indicators.

+📁 new_src/
+-- 📂 portfolio/ → Data formatting and implementation of the sentiment-based portfolio model.
-📁 domain/ (Analysis scripts and statistical models).
+-- 📁 domain/ (Analysis scripts and statistical models).
 - 📄 correlation_croisee_put_call_and_series.py → Analysis of cross-correlations between PCR and yields.
 - 📄 var_analysis.py → Calculation of Historical and Adjusted VaR with integration of PCR.